-The phosphorus cough often begins as a cough and not so much as a sequel to a cold in the head.
-Bryonia which has a similar dry cough more often begins as a cold in the head and the cough follows.
-Bryonia one thinks of at once when the patient says, "Oh, doctor, the cough shakes my head to pieces" or "hurts my tummy" or "my side so that I have to hold myself tight."
-Causticum is the first choice when the patient passes urine with each cough though one must be careful in one's choice if there is already some bladder weakness present.
-The cough which is worse in a warm room is often Coccus cacti for the patient who gags easily, so easily that he cannot brush his teeth without heaving, or gags when the doctor holds his tougue down with a spoon when he is looking at the throat (one knows all these peculiar people!.
-Pulsatilla is another cough worse in a warm room but then Puls, is generally worse in any close atmosphere.
-Puls, has thick yellow sputum (like a thick nasal discharge) and another very valuable tip has "a loose cough in the morning and a dry cough at night."
+But, when one has a cough, one is rarely interested in the origin of the word but most definitely in the origin of the cough itself.
+Now all coughs do not begin with a nasal cold, at least, not necessarily, and the importance of this will be seen when one discusses treatment, but, in the majority of cases, it is so and this again would emphasis the value of the advice 'Take care of the cold and the cough will take care of itself.'
+Now strangely enough the very mention of the word cough immediately suggests head to pieces" or "harts my tumnty" or "my side so that I have to hold myself tight," Constrain is the first choice when the patient passes urine with each cough though one must be careful in one's choice if there is already some bladder weakness present.
+The cough which is worse in a warm room is often Coccas Cach for the patient who gags easily so easily that he cannot brush his teeth without heaving, or gags when the doctor holds his tongue down with a spoon when he is looking at the throat (one knows all these peculiar people').
+Pulsatiila is another cough werse in a warm room but then Puls is generally worse m any close atmosphere.
+Puls, has thick yellow sputjim (like a thick mosal discharge) and another very valuable tip has ha loose cough in the morning and a dry cough at night."
 Causticum is the opposite "loose day time and dry at night."

-But Kali carb. (with Phosphorus) is perhaps the most useful cough remedy of all.
-It is dry, makes the patient heave and retch until he brings a little phlegm up then he is better.
+But Kali Carb (with Phosphorus) is perhaps the most us ful cough remedy of all.
+It is dry, makes the patient heave and retch until he brings a little phlogm up then he is better.
 Has to sit up in bed to cough, not only sit up but, bend forward.
-That is the guide to Kali carb.
-You need not ask him any questions, you can see him sitting up and forward.
-Then if you do ask him when his breathing is worst you can take a safe bet that he will say, "Oh, round about 3 o'clock!" or, if summer 'time is still about, 2 a.m.!
-Ipecac. is for the cough which causes vomiting at the beginning of a bad chest.
-The doctor says it is a bubbly bronchitis, the child is feverish but doesn't want to drink.
-That is Ipccac.
-At this stage it will wipe out an infection which looks as if it might become more serious.
-For those who know the rattling and bubbling of Ant. tart, then Ipccac, sounds like Ant. tart. but, the illness is just begun.
-When it is Ant. tart, it is much later and usually more serious, and, though there may be attempts at heaving, nothing comes up.
+That is the guide to Kali Carb.
+You need not ask him any nuestions, you can see him sitting up and forward.
+Then if you do ask hun when his breathing is worst you can take a safe bet that he will say, "Oh, round about 3 o'clock!" or, if Stammer time is still about 2 a.m."
+I peace, is for the cough which causes vemiting at the beginning of a bad chest.
+The Doctor says it is a bubbly bronchitis, the child is feverish but doesn't wint to drink.
+That is Ipecac.
+At this stage it will wipe gut an infection which locks as if it might become more serious.
+For these who know the rattling and bubbling of Ant Tart then Ingene sounds like Ant Tark but, the illness is just begun.
+When it is Ant Turt it is much later and usually more serious, and, though there may be attempts at heaving, nothing comes up.
 One has reached the stage of paralysis of the lungs.
 There is no sputum because the patient is too weak to bring it up.